Structured In-context Environment Scaling for Large Language Model Reasoning

 \textbf{RL in Partial SIEs Achieves Robust Reasoning and Generalization Performance (RQ4).} Finally, we investigate the robustness of RL fine-tuning within the partial SIEs where environmental information is incomplete.
-We compared five SIE settings, from SIE-100\% to SIE-0\%, which correspond to gradually increasing difficulty in the structured environment. \textbf{Robustness of Structured Reasoning.} \Cref{tab:sie_performance} compares the performance of various LLMs on the WebQSP structured reasoning task.
+We compared five SIE settings, from SIE-100\% to SIE-0\%, which correspond to a gradually increasing difficulty in the structured environment. \textbf{Robustness of Structured Reasoning.} \Cref{tab:sie_performance} compares the performance of various LLMs on the WebQSP structured reasoning task.
 All LLMs present a positive improvement in structured reasoning after RL fine-tuning across the five partial SIEs.
 In general, the performance of the LLMs gradually decreased as the environmental difficulty increased (from SIE-100\% to SIE-0\%), achieving average gains of 64.2\%, 62.8\%, 61.6\%, 60.2\%, and 52.5\% respectively.
-Significantly, even in the most challenging scenarios, SIE-25\% and SIE-0\%, where only 25\% of the supporting information were retained or all were removed, RL fine-tuning still brought about steady improvement in structured reasoning ability.
+Significantly, even in the most challenging scenarios, SIE-25\% and SIE-0\%, where only 25\% of the supporting information was retained or all was removed, RL fine-tuning still brought about steady improvement in structured reasoning ability.
 This suggests that the reasoning pattern of LLMs evolved from shallow context retrieval to deeper compositional reasoning, learning to explore and compose information within the environment, leading to robust structured reasoning enhancement. \textbf{Robustness of Generalization.} \Cref{tab:qwen_math_performance} compares the generalization performance of Qwen2.5-7B-Instruct on the out-of-domain reasoning tasks.
 The LLM showed a positive improvement in general reasoning ability across all tasks after RL fine-tuning on partial SIEs.
 From SIE-100\% to SIE-0\%, the model achieved average performance gains in generalization of 40.3\%, 40.1\%, 38.6\%, 38.6\%, and 38.6\% respectively.
 These results confirm that even when fine-tuned in partial SIEs, LLMs can robustly generalize the learned compositional structured reasoning abilities to general reasoning domains.
-As shown below, we selected a question from the SIE-0\% scenario to compare the responses of LLMs before and after RL fine-tuning.
+As illustrated below, we selected a representative question from the SIE-0\% scenario to compare the responses of LLMs before and after RL fine-tuning.
 Before RL fine-tuning, the model hallucinated and generated an incorrect answer.
-After RL fine-tuning, the model recognized the insufficient information, learned to combine its own knowledge for reasoning, and ultimately produced the correct answer.
+In contrast, after RL fine-tuning, the model recognized the insufficiency of the provided information and learned to combine its intrinsic parametric knowledge for complex multi-hop reasoning.